AMUR LEOPARD

 AT THE WILDLIFE PARK

-We now have 3 Amur Leopards at the park – new arrival Luna and Brothers Anik & Kazimir!
+We are delighted to now be home to three Amur Leopards at the park – Luna and brothers Anik & Kazimir.

-Anik & Kazimir are very playful, inquisitive & confident, with Anik being the more dominant one.
-They both love interacting with enrichment but after being fed they prefer to find a comfy position up on a high platform and either survey the area or sleep.
+Anik & Kazimir are both playful, inquisitive, and confident brothers, with Anik being the more dominant of the two.
+They enjoy interacting with enrichment, but after feeding time they prefer to relax on a high platform, either surveying the area or settling down for a well-earned nap.

 You can donate to our project >> HERE <<